 Omatsuri Hiroba (Festival Plaza)

 A red festive float is on display at this event venue located just beyond Haneda Nihonbashi.
-Visitors can buy wooden tablets at the vending machine to write their wishes and hang them for display.
+Visitors can buy wooden tablets that look like boarding passes at the vending machine to write their wishes and hang them for display.

-Go ahead and write your message or wishes on a wooden tablet as a memento of your trip.
+Go ahead and write your wishes on a wooden tablet as a memento of your trip.
 The tablets are available at the vending machine for 500 yen a piece.